Fred Faulkner Lester

 Fred Faulkner Lester (April 29, 1926 – June 8, 1945) was a United States Navy hospital corpsman who was killed in action during World War II while assigned to a Marine Corps rifle company.
 He was posthumously awarded the nation's highest military decoration for valor, the Medal of Honor, for heroic actions "above and beyond the call of duty" on June 8, 1945, during the Battle of Okinawa.

 Lester was buried at Clarendon Hills Cemetery in Darien, Illinois.
 The destroyer escort USS Lester (DE-1022) was named in his honor, as was Camp Lester, a Marine Corps installation, at Chatan, Okinawa, Japan, the former site of U.S. Naval Hospital Okinawa.
+Lester Elementary School was established in his name in his hometown.

 Biography

 Fred Lester was born on April 29, 1926, in Downers Grove, Illinois.

 U.S. Navy Reserve

 World War II

 Lester enlisted in the United States Navy Reserve on November 1, 1943, at age seventeen.
 He completed his recruit training at Naval Training Station, Farragut, Idaho.
 He was promoted to seaman second class in January 1944.
 He attended the Naval Hospital Corps School in San Diego and after graduating, his rating was changed to hospital apprentice second class on March 3, 1944.

 He was assigned to a Fleet Marine Force (FMF), Field Medical Service School, for combat field training and after completion, he was assigned to the 1st Battalion, 22nd Marine Regiment, 6th Marine Division.
 A hospital apprentice first class, he died after being wounded two times in action while serving with a Marine rifle company on Okinawa.
 He was awarded the Medal of Honor posthumously.

 Lester was buried with full military honors at Clarendon Hills Cemetery, Darien, Illinois.